spencll/eyEHR/project_proposal.md

   Usual nav bar stuff/appointments/patient search bar/exam encounter

 - What functionality will your app include?
-  Login/Sign up/patient search/see particular exam encounter/submit exam findings to update records
+  Login/Sign up/patient search/see particular exam encounter/submit exam findings to update records/managing appointments

 Here are a few examples to get you started with.
 During the proposal stage, you just need to create the tasks.
 Description and details can be edited at a later time.
 In addition, more tasks can be added in at a later time.